These easy Homemade Biscuits are by far the best, most delicious you will ever try! They are so fluffy, buttery, and full of soft flaky layers.

 Raw biscuits can be stored in the freezer in an airtight container for up to 3 months.
 When ready to eat, bake from frozen at 400°F for 25-30 minutes, until tops are lightly browned.

-Tips for Making the Best Biscuits
+Tips for Making Easy Homemade Biscuits

 - Flour - Only use "self-rising flour" for this recipe.
 It contains baking powder that reacts with the buttermilk and makes the biscuits rise.